owishiboo/baby-care/README.md

 **About the Project:**

 A desktop app(JavaFX UI) as a helping hand for parents.
 Short guidance of 0-6 years of kid's health, growth, diet plan, and learning.
 Also a helping hand for a pre-schooler as a new learner.
-Usable for parents and kids.
+Usable for both parents and kids.

 **Built with:**